UEFA Champions League: Most goals

+Most assists

+Players that are still active in Europe are highlighted in boldface.

 Awards

+Player of the Season

 Starting from the 2021–22 edition, UEFA introduced the UEFA Champions League Player of the Season award.

 The jury is composed of the coaches of the clubs that participated in the group stage of the competition, as well as 55 journalists selected by the European Sports Media (ESM) group, one from each UEFA member association.

-Winners
+Young Player of the Season

 In the same season, UEFA also introduced the UEFA Champions League Young Player of the Season award.